 When you speak or write about sex work and sex trafficking, your words have enormous power.
 Law enforcement and anti-sex-worker organizations use language to strips sex workers of agency and voice in this debate.
 Below is some of the language to use or avoid.

-However, when speaking to someone about thier involvement in the sex trade, its best to ask them what term they use to describe their work and then be respectful and use that term.
+However, when speaking to someone about their involvement in the sex trade, its best to ask them what term they use to describe their work and then be respectful and use that term.

 It’s okay to use terms like Prostitute.
-Prostitute and prostituiton have historic meaning as well as specific criminalized activities currently in state statutes specifically California 647(b), soliciation for prostitution, and 653.22, loiting with the intent to commit prostitution.
-Its good to use this term when you are speaking specifically about prostitution.
+Prostitute and prostitution have historic meaning as well as specific criminalized activities currently in state statutes specifically Arizona ARS 12-32-14 which makes it a crime to knowingly engage in prostitution: trading sexual favors for money or some of value.
+It is also a crime to solicit prostitution, which is offering or agreeing to trade sex acts for money or some of value.
+Prostitution is a class 1 Misdemeanor and there is a 15 day mandatory jail sentence for first time offence.
+In California, Penal Code 647(b), the solicitation for prostitution is illegal.
+Prostitution is illegal in state basis.
+It is good to use this term when you are speaking specifically about prostitution.
 People are arrested for prostitution, but not all forms of sex work.

 Sex Work or Sex Worker

 Sex work refers to any person whose work includes selling sex or sexual activity, or otherwise engages in erotic labor.
 This includes, but is not limited to, prostitution, exotic dancers/strippers, internet-based cam workers, internet-based adult content creators, adult film performers, pro-dommes/submissives, phone sex operators, escorts, sensual massage providers, and others.